quantiota/SKA-Harmonic-Oscillator/ska_simple_harmonic_oscillator/README.md

 ## Key Discovery: Entropy-Position Correlation

+> **Discovery:**

+> Entropy reaches a minimum at position extrema (±1) and peaks at zero-crossings.
+> This shows a deep coupling between mechanical motion and information geometry.

 ### At Turning Points (Position = ±1):
 - **Velocity → 0**: Kinematic certainty
 - **Entropy → minimum**: Information predictability peak